 Lonnie Ali was born on the 17th of January 1942 in Kentucky, the United States.
 She is the daughter of Marguerite Williams, a friend of Odessa Clay (Mother of Ali).
 Here is the image of the American lady.

 Muhammad and Lonnie have been childhood friends.
 In 1982, she was first his caregiver when his health failed him.
 And on November 19th, 1986, they became husband and wife.
 Here are the sweethearts in the picture.

 The couple adopted a son, and he is called Assad Ali, when he was five months old.
 Cassius’s last wife was the one who nursed the boxer till his death.
 In fact, if it weren’t for Lonnie, we would have lost our champion sooner.

 Of all Muhammad Ali’s wives, his brother Rahman said the athlete’s first love was Sonji.
 But it was because of his Islam religion that he let her go.
 Nonetheless, the boxer’s weak spot was his love for women.
 It shows the imperfection of humans.

 Muhammad Ali’s Kids:

 Muhammad Ali Jr is the first son of the heavyweight champ.
-He was born in 1972 and the son he has with Khalilah Camacho-Ali.
+He was born in 1972, and the son he has is with Khalilah Camacho-Ali.
 Here is the photo of the male offspring.